Best Places to Live in South Carolina (2026): Safe, Affordable Cities Ranked

 Bluffton

-Best for: Retirees and buyers seeking culture with coastal access
+Known for: Cultural amenities and coastal accessibility with coastal access

 Bluffton offers a rare mix of low crime, cultural charm, and coastal proximity.
 Its historic districts, arts scene, and walkable areas attract retirees and second-home buyers who want safety without isolation.